Ollie-Pearce/rustmc/README.md

 This will run RustMC on all the tests in the sample set and report the results in the `test_results` directory

+Some of the crates we use for testing contain many dependencies which makes linking and transforming the necessary LLVM bitcode demanding, to run a smaller set of benchmarks use the `--run_small` flag.

 In order to verify tests from a single crate run